HomeSpan/HomeSpan/docs/Reference.md

     * *timeZone* - specifies the time zone to use for setting the clock.
 Uses standard Unix timezone formatting as interpreted by Espressif IDF.
 Note the IDF uses a somewhat non-intuitive convention such that a timezone of "UTC+5:00" *subtracts* 5 hours from UTC time, and "UTC-5:00" *adds* 5 hours to UTC time.
 If *serverURL=NULL* this field is ignored; if *serverURL!=NULL* this field is required
     * *logURL* - the URL of the log page for this device.
 If unspecified, defaults to "status"
   * example: `homeSpan.enableWebLog(50,"pool.ntp.org","UTC-1:00","myLog");` creates a web log at the URL *http<nolink>://HomeSpan-\[DEVICE-ID\].local:\[TCP-PORT\]/myLog* that will display the 50 most-recent log messages produced with the WEBLOG() macro.
 Upon start-up (after a WiFi connection has been established) HomeSpan will attempt to set the device clock by calling the server "pool.ntp.org" and adjusting the time to be 1 hour ahead of UTC.
-  * When attemping to connect to *timeServerURL*, HomeSpan waits 10 seconds for a response.
+  * when attemping to connect to *timeServerURL*, HomeSpan waits 10 seconds for a response.
 If no response is received after the 10-second timeout period, HomeSpan assumes the server is unreachable and skips the clock-setting procedure.
 Use `setTimeServerTimeout()` to re-configure the 10-second timeout period to another value
-  * see [Message Logging Macros](#message-logging-macros) below for more details
+  * see [Message Logging](Logging.md) for complete details

 * `void setTimeServerTimeout(uint32_t tSec)`
   * changes the default 10-second timeout period HomeSpan uses when `enableWebLog()` tries set the device clock from an internet time server to *tSec* seconds